Be of good courage, and He shall strengthen your heart,

 The Lord’s Supper Instituted

 26 As they were eating, Jesus took bread, gave thanks for it, and broke it.
 He gave it to the disciples, and said, “Take, eat; this is my body.”
-27 He took the cup, gave thanks, and gave it to them, saying, “All of you drink it, 28 for this is my blood of the new covenant, which is poured out for many for the remission of sins.
-29 But I tell you that I will not drink of this fruit of the vine from now on, until that day when I drink it anew with you in my Father’s Kingdom.”
+27 He took the cup, gave thanks, and gave it to them, saying, “All of you, drink of it, 28 for this is my blood of the new covenant, which is poured out for many for the remission of sins.
+29 But I tell you that I will not drink of this fruit of the vine from now until that day when I drink it anew with you in my Father’s Kingdom.”

 30 When they had sung a hymn, they went out to the Mount of Olives.

 Jesus Predicts Peter’s Denial

 31 Then Jesus said to them, “All of you will be made to fall away because of me tonight, for it is written, ‘I will strike the shepherd, and the sheep of the flock will be scattered.’
 32 But after I am raised up, I will go before you into Galilee.”

 33 But Peter answered him, “Even if everyone falls away because of you, I will never fall.”

 34 Jesus said to him, “Most certainly I tell you that tonight, before the rooster crows, you will deny me three times.”